“The Michael Kors Access Grayson doesn’t have all the bells and whistles of other smartwatches at its price, but it puts fashion first.”

 When it comes to comfort, the Grayson is as comfortable as any other watch with a metal band; it’s a little heavy, but not overly so.
 We like the look of the Grayson, though we might prefer the Navy-Tone model.
 It feels and looks like a normal watch in every way.

 But functionality comes second to style.
-There are some features missing, like NFC for
+There are some features missing, like

 Good performance and display